rnnnd-ml/MLStarter/Notes/HandsOnXGBoost.md

-I want this to be a little stream of consciousness, so I won't put too much effort into organizing it.

 * **Boosting** refers to using a bunch of weak estimators to make a strong estimator.
-* XGBoost's popularity rests on its use in Kaggle, by a large part.
+* A large part of XGBoost's popularity rests on its use in Kaggle.

 `xgboost` has `XGBRegressor, XGBClassifier, XGBRanker` models.